harvester/harvester/enhancements/20230421-adjust-the-scale-of-resource-quota-during-migration.md

 **VM Migration**

 The Migration Controller watches the status of the migration process.
-When the migration status is Pending, it automatically scales up the ResourceQuota to meet the resource requirements of the VM migration.
+When the migration status is **Pending**, it automatically scales up the `ResourceQuota` to meet the resource requirements of the VM migration.
 After the migration is complete, it automatically scales down the quota.

-In addition, validators are added to the VM and Restore CRs to ensure that there are sufficient resources to create, start, or restore a VM.
+In addition, validators are also added to the VM and Restore CRs to ensure sufficient resources to create, start, or restore a VM.

-When a migration is created, the Migration Controller adds an annotation to the ResourceQuota in its namespace, as follows:
+When VM migration is created, the Migration Controller adds an annotation to the `ResourceQuota` in its namespace, as follows:

 ```yaml
 apiVersion: v1